nutty7t/playground/web/ts/monoids.md

 foldMap((n => n * n as Additive), [1, 2, 3]) // => 15
 ```

-This works really well with abstract data types.
+This works really well with algebraic data types.

 Suppose that I have a sum type that extends an existing type with the value of `Nothing`.